Andycarmo/Andycarmo/README.md

 My name is Andres, and here are a few things I'm working on:

-- 🔭 I’m currently working on WebcamWebPage
+- 🔭 I’m currently working on mobile App's
 - 🤔 I’m looking for help with AudioTalk programs
 - 📫 How to reach me: ancarmonach@gmail.com
 <!--- Web Page creator